allanice001/statusserv/readme.md

 	npm install
 ```

-- Edit config.json - change paths to telemetry files and description of their content
+- Edit config.json - change paths to telemetry files (could be both abs and rel) and description of their content

 - Run the server as a daemon:

 ```
 	pm2 start server_status.js
 ```

+The server will run on port 8080.
+To change goto line 219 in server_status.js

 - To monitor performance: